The principle of equality of opportunity is an inherent part of MedUni Vienna's culture and a central pillar of its HR development.

 MedUni Vienna is committed to ensuring that the diversity of its staff members is respected and it has established a framework to promote cooperation between diverse elements.
 Breaking down barriers, increasing awareness and combating discrimination are key aspects of this.

-The Medical University of Vienna is committed to openness to people of all races and skin color and to tolerance in matters of national origin and faith.
-The University fundamentally rejects discrimination on the basis of race, nationality, religious beliefs or sexual orientation.
+The Medical University of Vienna is committed to openness to all people, regardless of their origin and color, and to tolerance in matters of national provenance and faith.
+The university rejects discrimination on the basis of ethnic, national, religious or sexual prejudice.

 In addition to comprehensive efforts in the area of Diversity Management, which have already earned the Administrative Prize of the Austrian Federal Chancellery, the Meritus Award on the subject of sexual orientation and the IRIS Award for conflict culture, promotion of women is an important goal for MedUni Vienna.